-Sitting pretty on the Great Barrier Reef, Airlie Beach is full of beautiful attractions, a vibrant and colourful vibe and can often be overlooked for other Queensland destinations like Cairns and Brisbane.
+Sitting pretty on the Great Barrier Reef and the Coral Sea, Airlie Beach is full of beautiful attractions and has a vibrant and colourful vibe.
+But it is often overlooked by travelers heading to other Queensland destinations like Cairns and Brisbane.

-Boast a sub-tropical climate, Airlie beach is warm all year round, although the rainiest months and jellyfish season both occur during Australia’s summers.
+Boasting a sub-tropical climate, Airlie Beach is warm all year round, although the wet season and jellyfish season both occur during Australia’s summers.

-However, Winter (June to October) in Airlie beach is absolutely gorgeous with highs of 25’c and sunshine often.
+However, Winter (June to October) in Airlie Beach is absolutely gorgeous with highs of 25’c and consistent sunshine.

 Whether you’re on the classic backpacker trail along Australia’s East Coast or looking for the perfect beach holiday location, Airlie Beach is a must-visit location for everyone.

 READ MORE: Plan your trip to Australia with our Australia Travel Guide!

 Table of Contents

 - The Best Things to do in Airlie Beach

 - 1) Lay Out at the Airlie Beach Lagoon

 - 4) Go on the Whitsunday Great Walk